aru2407/My-Projects/README.md

 # Hello!

 Hey!
 Thanks for visiting my GitHub page!
-This repo consists of the projects I've worked on, some for the organizations I was a part of (I created models similar to the ones I had in my project with open source data) and some for my own understanding.
+This repo consists of the projects I had worked on in the earlier years, some for the organizations I was a part of (I created models similar to the ones I had in my project with open source data) and some for my own understanding.

 Well here's a list of the notebooks.